tbrockman/parcel-resolver-inlinefunc/README.md

 # parcel-resolver-inlinefunc

+> ![WARNING]
+> This package is actively being developed and may not be stable.
+Please report any issues you encounter.

 This resolver is a plugin for Parcel that allows you to compile an imported default function into an IIFE (using [`esbuild`](https://esbuild.github.io/)) and wrap it in a function accepting variadic args, which forwards them to the original function when executed.

 This allows you to create a serializable function (bundling all necessary dependencies within itself) that can be executed in a different context, such as a Chrome content script.